 2. B - Be vigilant and watch out for the red flags.

 As the business owner or manager, it is your responsibility to actively and regularly review the financial records of your business or what was entrusted to you.
-You may have financial staff who do the most of the work, but you still need to pay close attention to it.
+You may have financial staff who do most of the work, but you still need to pay close attention to it.
 This is one of the reasons many businesses failed not because they are not profitable but because of theft, embezzlement, and fraud.
 Spot-check reports and highlight any line item or a general question you might have.
 Follow up with your staff to get answers.
 If the answers don't satisfy you, dig deeper.
-Listen to that still, small voice inside that sounds the alarm or look out for the red flags.
+Listen to that still, small voice inside that sounds the alarm or lookout for the red flags.

 3. C - Create an audit trail.

-Having a permanent and sequential record of check, invoices, and requisition will make it much more difficult for a person to cover up theft.
+Having a permanent and sequential record of check, invoices, and requisitions will make it much more difficult for a person to cover up the theft.
 Having an audit trail is not enough to prevent and detect fraud but being clear on who is accountable to the audit trails and having a regular independent audit with an element of surprise will make it effective.